 1981 – 2003

 - On the eagle’s chest is a heraldic shield divided into two parts.
-The top is entirely blue, while the bottom is marked with alternating vertical red and white stripes.
+The top is entirely blue, while the bottom is marked with alternating vertical red-and-white stripes.
 The thirteen lines (as well as the corresponding number of olives and arrows) refer to the thirteen British colonies that formed the foundation of the USA.

 - The logo is enclosed in a dark blue circle with yellow outlines.
 The white inscription “FEDERAL EMERGENCY MANAGEMENT AGENCY” is inside the frame, complemented by two small five-petaled flowers.
 The central part is painted in a shade of blue historically associated with this organization.

 Above the eagle’s head is a white triangle in a blue circle.
 Conspiracy theorists believe this to be an occult symbol related to the Freemasons.
-The geometric sign is a tribute to The Office of Civilian Defense and its embodiments (such as the Federal Civil Defense Administration), as FEMA is considered their direct descendant.
+The geometric sign is a tribute to the Office of Civilian Defense and its embodiments (such as the Federal Civil Defense Administration), as FEMA is considered their direct descendant.

 2003 – today